gcanti/fp-ts/docs/modules/ReadonlyArray.ts.md

 ## difference

-Creates an array of array values not included in the other given array using a `Eq` for equality comparisons.
-The order and references of result values are determined by the first array.
+Creates a `ReadonlyArray` of values not included in the other given `ReadonlyArray` using a `Eq` for equality comparisons.
+The order and references of result values are determined by the first `ReadonlyArray`.

 **Signature**